Leonie ter Braak

 Leonie ter Braak (born 28 September 1980) is a Dutch television presenter and actress.
-She is known for presenting several television shows, including the talk show HLF8.
+She is known for presenting several television shows, including the talk shows HLF8 and RTL Tonight.
 She also played a role in the 2020 film The Marriage Escape, the 2022 film De Tatta's and the 2023 film De Tatta's 2.

 Career

+Television

 Ter Braak began her career as a model.
 After her modelling career she began presenting television shows for RTV Oost.
 In 2010, she presented the television show Keuringsdienst van Waarde for KRO-NCRV, a consumer television program which looks at food production, labels on food products as well as the production of other consumer products.
 In 2012, she became a presenter for WNL.

 In 2018, Ter Braak became a presenter for Talpa Network (SBS6).
 In that same year, she presented the television show Wat is de uitslag? in which people get to hear an important result, such as whether they have passed an exam or a medical examination.
 She also presented the 2019 television show Niets liever dan een kind which follows people trying to become pregnant.

 In 2019, Ter Braak was one of the team captains in the television game show Mars versus Venus, a quiz show about the differences between men and women.
 She was the team captain of the female team and Jan Versteegh was team captain of the male team.
-Ter Braak was one of the contestants in the 2020 season of the television show Wie is de Mol?
-In that same year, she presented the television show Uit het leven gegrepen: Erasmus MC about patients and staff of the Erasmus MC in Rotterdam, Netherlands.
+Ter Braak presented the 2020 television show Uit het leven gegrepen: Erasmus MC about patients and staff of the Erasmus MC in Rotterdam, Netherlands.